 Digital Experiences lead the quest for differentiation in an always-online society.
 Starting with the rise of smartphones and wearables, the digitalization of the physical world around us is becoming a reality.
 Sentient spaces, voice assistants in our homes, smart homes, and connected products are part of the new digital marketing mix.

-The constantly rising bar of customer expectations means that continuous innovation is not a nice-to-have.
+The constantly rising bar of customer expectations means that continuous innovation is not a nice to have.
 It is crucial for business survival.
-Organizations need to change people, processes, and technology to avoid falling behind the digital experience race.
+Organizations need to change people, processes, and technology to avoid falling behind in the digital experience race.

 The immediate victim of digital dysfunction is the end customer.
 The ultimate victim is your business.
 CEOs must take charge and direct the wind of change into every corner of the organization.